-Our 2017-2018 Teachers
+Our 2021-2022 Teachers

-Jamie Westerhoff - Jamie has been dancing for 30+ years and is in her 12th year of teaching children.
+Jamie Westerhoff - Jamie has been dancing for 35+ years and is in her 15th year of teaching children.
 She studied choreography and dance at Middle Tennessee State University where she majored in music.
 She previously taught ballet, tap, jazz and theatre dance at St. Edward's School in Nashville and is so excited to be teaching at Jump for Joy!

-Sylvie Wingert - Sylvie has been dancing for over 25 years, and has been teaching for 16 years.
+Sylvie Wingert - Sylvie has been dancing for over 25 years, and has been teaching over 15 years.
 She is certified through Southern Association of Dance Masters, and has trained under numerous dance professionals.
 She uses a variety of teaching styles in her classes.
 She likes to keep her classes fun, energetic and upbeat.
 While she believes basic dance technique is a staple for all styles of dance, she wants to make sure all of her students have fun.
 "Dancing faces you towards Heaven, whichever direction you turn." -Sweetpea Tyler